 Natural Cleaning Solutions for Your Deck

 Now that your deck is prepared, it’s time to introduce you to the stars of the show: natural cleaning solutions.
-These eco-friendly products, safe, and effective wood deck cleaners are about to become your best friends in deck maintenance.
+These eco-friendly products and safe, effective wood deck cleaners will become your best friends in deck maintenance.

-Vinegar is a household staple with a multitude of uses, and deck cleaning is one of them.
+Vinegar is a household staple with many uses, and deck cleaning is one of them.
 This humble kitchen ingredient is a natural disinfectant that can kill mold and mildew, making it perfect for your deck.

 To make a vinegar cleaning solution:

 Baking soda, another kitchen superstar, is excellent for cleaning your deck.
-It’s a mild abrasive that can scrub away dirt and stains without damaging your wood.
+A mild abrasive can scrub away dirt and stains without damaging your wood.
 Plus, it’s great for neutralizing odors.

 How to make a baking soda cleaning solution: